Erioldoesdesign/Design_HOSS_PhD/ecosystem mapping Interviews/Ecosystem-mapping.md

 1. What aspect of humanitarian/human-rights work does your organisation do?
    a.
 What part of what you've described are you closest to in your work or volunteer role?

-2. (If not mentioned) Who are your end-users/beneficiaries users/partners CSO’s other NGO’s etc. are people outside of your organisation that you engage with at an org/job level?
+2. Who are the end-users, beneficiaries or partners, CSO’s, other NGO’s etc. outside of your organisation that you engage with at both an organisational and individual job level?

-3. What does 'user' (or beneficiary) engagement look like to you and your organisation (could be different)
+3. What does 'user' (or beneficiary) engagement look like to you and your organisation (could be different).

 ## About innovation